SysKitTeam/docs-point/governance-and-automation/access-requests/apply-access-requests-policy.md

 When an Access Requests policy is created, in order to enforce it for specific workspaces, it needs to be manually applied.

-In the Settings for Syskit Point, go under Governance and select Automated Workflows.
+In the Settings for Syskit Point, go under Governance and select Policies.

 Click the **Manage Policies button (1)** to apply the policy.